 Images, comics and graphic poems are also welcome, as are self-contained extracts.
 If you have any doubts about whether something is suitable, please feel free to send it anyway.

-Reprints and simultaneous submissions are welcome, but please let me know if a piece is published elsewhere.
+Reprints and simultaneous submissions are more than welcome.
 On acceptance Neon takes one-time, non-exclusive rights to your work, as well as the right to archive it.
-Accepted UK authors receive one contributor copy and a royalty payment.
-Accepted authors from elsewhere in the world can choose either a contributor copy or the royalty payment.
+Accepted authors receive a contributor copy and a small royalty payment.

 Include a covering letter and a 50-word biography in the body of the email.
 The subject line should include the word “Submission”.
 The editor is Krishan Coupland, and the assistant editor is AL Bradshaw.
 Send work by email to email@example.com.

 If you are new to sending your work out for publication, you might find this guide useful.

-If you are a current subscriber to the magazine, or if you have recently made a donation or purchased a sample copy, please mention this in your covering letter.
-I’ll try and give some personalised feedback from the editor on your work.
+If you are a subscriber to the magazine, or if you have recently made a donation or purchased a sample copy, please mention this in your covering letter.
+You’ll receive an expedited response with some personalised feedback from the editor on your work.
 If you would like some feedback on your work, but haven’t yet supported the magazine, here’s a quick link to donate any amount as a voluntary reading fee.